riicess/Swift-TroubleShooting-Guide/README.md

 If you don't want to install these manually, you can use the [installer](https://github.com/riicess/Swift-TroubleShooting-Guide/blob/main/SwiftDepsInstall.exe).\
 The source code for this installer can be found [here](https://jmp.sh/XUtd6wQN).

----

-## Crash on inject

-- **Attachment Method and Timing:**
-    - **Standard Roblox Launcher:** Attach **immediately** after clicking the Roblox launch button.
-Try this once or twice during the early startup phase.
-    - **Bloxstrap/Fishstrap Users:** Attach when the "Starting Roblox..." message appears.
-    - Do **not** attach after the Roblox homepage is loaded or if Roblox has been running for a while.
-- **Check for Lingering Processes:** If Swift says 'no Roblox process found', open Task Manager (`Ctrl+Shift+Esc`).
-Look for `RobloxPlayerBeta.exe` processes and end them.
-Then, relaunch Roblox and try attaching again with the correct timing.
-- **Roblox Version:**
-    - If you don't use a launcher like Bloxstrap or Fishstrap, try downloading Roblox again from the [official website](https://www.roblox.com/download).
-    - For help managing versions, see the [Roblox Version Help](#roblox-version-help) section.
-    - If Roblox is stuck on an old version, you can use [this `roblox LIVE forcer.bat`](https://github.com/LilahCodes/swift/blob/main/support%20files/roblox%20LIVE%20forcer.bat) tool to force an update.
-    - **Bloxstrap/Fishstrap Users:** Make sure your launcher is set up to use a compatible Roblox version.
-Check their setup sections in this guide.